 We are pleased to offer a comprehensive range of light-to-medium depth professional peels formulated by AlumierMD.
 All of these peels are approved and registered by Health Canada, having met their stringent guidelines and undergone a clinical testing process.
 There are clinical peels available for virtually every skin type.

 A light, brightening resurfacing treatment for aging skin, sun damage, melasma or acne-prone skin.
-It may be customized in strength by the number of layers.
+It may be customized in strength by the number of layers applied.
 Restores skin radiance and glow.

 Key Ingredients: 7% lactic acid, 7% salicylic acid, 7% resorcinol